 - Associate Investigator: Professor Jacqueline Close

 - Study Coordinator: Karen Allison (CHeBA)

 - Research Officer (Neuropsychology): Dr Karen Croot (CHeBA)

 Participate in CogSCAN

 The CogSCAN Study is currently recruiting volunteers aged 60 and over to participate.
-If you are interested in participating in CogSCAN, visit Join a Trial for more information.
+For more information, see Participate in CogSCAN.